Josh Pauls: Career

 Born into the Pauls family of South Plainfield, New Jersey, he was born without tibia bones in both legs, and had both amputated when he was 10 months old.
 In 2002, Josh became a member of the New York Jr. Rangers Sled Hockey club team.
 Josh competed for the New York Jr. Rangers Sled Hockey from 2002 to 2011.
 Then in 2011 he became a member of the Disabled Athlete Sports Association's (DASA) St. Louis Blues Sled Hockey Team.
 In 2012 Josh helped the Blues clam USA Hockey Adult Sled Hockey Tier II National Championship.
 In 2013, Josh helped the Blues win the 2013 Toyota-USA Hockey Adult Sled National Championship.

 In 2008 Josh made the U.S. National Sled Hockey Team, which represented the United States at the 2010 Winter Paralympics in Vancouver, British Columbia, Canada.
 Ever since making the U.S. National Sled Hockey Team, Josh has had a tradition of facing a Mr. Potatohead figure towards the opponent's locker room before every game.
 Currently, Josh, resides in St. Charles, Mo., where he attends Lindenwood University and is pursuing a degree in sport management.
 He is a member of Phi Delta Theta fraternity.
 Josh states "He hopes to become a professional hockey coach for a USA Hockey Team someday."
 Between his studies at Lindenwood University, Josh is back training with U.S. National Sled Hockey Team as prepare for the 2014 Winter Paralympics in Sochi, Russia.

+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Paralympics.
+He won a gold medal, Team USA's fifth consecutive gold medal in Para ice hockey at the Winter Paralympics.